Sharing code

 The next great advantage is the ability to test the code incrementally.

-The whole idea with Polylith is to reduce complexity and make our life easier, both when developing the code and when changing how things are executed in production.
+The whole idea with Polylith is to reduce complexity and make our lives easier, both when developing the code and when changing how things are executed in production.

 The introduction of new high-level concepts with well-defined responsibilities in combination with a standardized directory structure also contributes to making the code easier to reason about.